In Atlanta, VP Harris talks up COVID vaccinations

 Felder added he does eventually expect to get vaccinated once he gets comfortable with it.
 As of now, he is still among the 58 percent of Georgians eligible for the vaccine, but haven’t gotten it.

-"Our seven day average now is 282 deaths per day over the last seven days.
+"Our 7-day average now is 282 deaths per day over the last seven days.
 Those are largely preventable at this point," Dr. Walensky said.